maxcroasdale/maxcroasdale.github.io/content/posts/nov-2024/handrail.md

 feature_image_alt:

 ---
 Joining the two parts of the handrail for stability.
-Ingeniius use of a cast iron bracket
+Ingenius use of a cast iron bracket.

 ![](/images/8249.jpeg)